ibm-cloud-docs/vpc/bs_snapshots_restore.md

 You can also use the fast restore feature with the backup service.
 For more information, see [creating backup policies and plans](/docs/vpc?topic=vpc-create-backup-policy-and-plan).

-## Restoring volumes from snapshots in the UI
+## Restoring volumes from snapshots in the console
 {: #snapshots-vpc-restore-ui}
 {: ui}

 You can create volumes from various pages in the {{site.data.keyword.cloud_notm}} console.
 Restoring from a bootable snapshot creates a boot volume that you use to provision the virtual server instance.
 The boot volume uses a general-purpose profile and is limited to 250 GB.
 Data volumes are created and attached to the instance.
 You can restore volumes from a snapshot outside of instance provisioning as well, you can create stand-alone volumes and new auxiliary volumes for existing instances.

-### Creating a volume from the list of snapshots in the UI
+### Creating a volume from the list of snapshots in the console
 {: #snapshots-vpc-restore-snaphot-list-ui}

 From the list of {{site.data.keyword.block_storage_is_short}} snapshots, you can create an {{site.data.keyword.block_storage_is_short}} volume and specify whether it's to be attached to a virtual server instance or unattached (stand-alone).
 If you choose to attach a data volume, you can select an existing virtual server instance or choose to create an instance.
 The new volumes are added to the [list of {{site.data.keyword.block_storage_is_short}} volumes](/docs/vpc?topic=vpc-viewing-block-storage&interface=ui#viewvols-ui).